yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

-lessons so that they can be indexed and aggregated on repositories such as [ELIXIR's Training Portal, TeSS](https://tess.elixir-europe.org/), which will increase the lessons' reach and give more exposure to the work of our lesson authors and maintainers.
+lessons so that they can be indexed and aggregated on repositories such as [ELIXIR's Training Portal, TeSS](https://tess.elixir-europe.org/), which will increase the lessons' reach and give more exposure to the work of our Lesson Authors and Maintainers.

 One of the things we're really excited about with the lesson infrastructure is a [less invasive and faster build process for our R-based lessons][sandpaper-cache]